Pavlos Dermitzakis: Managerial career

 In January 2015, Dermitzakis was appointed manager of Football League side Lamia.
 He left the club shortly after, in March.
 In the summer of the same year, Dermitzakis moved to Cyprus and was hired by First Division club Ermis Aradippou.
 His contract was terminated in September, when the club's board of directors felt he did not meet club expectations.

 In July 2020, Dermitzakis was appointed manager of Football League side Veria.
 Veria was crowned champion under Dermitzakis management for two consecutive seasons as they finished first in 2020–21 Football League winning promotion to Super League 2 where again they finished 1st in the 2021–22 Super League 2 North Group but failed to win promotion through the play off games twice against Leviadiakos and Lamia.
 His contract expired on 30 June 2022 and the new club board decided not to renew his contract.

-In November 2022, Dermitzakis was appointed manager of Panserraikos F.C., which were playing in Super League Greece 2.
-In his only season in charge, he took over the reins from former Greek international goalkeeper Dimitris Eleftheropoulos, who was sacked after three games, and the team mounted an impressive campaign from the very start of his reign with a rock-solid defence and capable offence.
-Taking over at 7th place, the club was ahead 10 points by January and continued to perform even after the 2–month break from January to March following the league's financial scandal.
-They also achieved a notable run in that year's Greek Football Cup, only being stopped by eventual Double winners AEK Athens.
+In November 2022, Dermitzakis was appointed manager of Panserraikos F.C. which were playing in Super League Greece 2, after Greek international goalkeeper Dimitris Eleftheropoulos was fired after three games.
+Dermitzakis held this role for only one season.
+The club was at 7th place at the beginning of his lead, and eventually accumulated a 10 point lead by January.
+They played in that year’s Greek Football Cup, losing to eventual Double winners, AEK Athens.

-With three matchdays at hand, Panserraikos clinched the North Group title and the long-awaited participation in the Superleague for the first time in 12 years at their home ground with a 3–1 win over Dermitzakis' former club Diagoras.
+With three matchdays at hand, Panserraikos clinched the North Group title and the long-awaited participation in the Super League for the first time in 12 years at their home ground with a 3–1 win over Dermitzakis' former club Diagoras.
 The next three matchdays were not won by Panserraikos because of their already acquired status and at the end of the season, Panserraikos lifted the Super League Greece 2 trophy as champions of the North Group and Dermitzakis and his players received a heroes' welcome back at the city of Serres.
 In spite of the blossoming success as Panserraikos manager, in July 2023, after a lot of speculation, he terminated his contract with the club on mutual consent.
 He was succeeded by Pablo García.
 In September 2024 it was announced his role as coach of AEL has come to an end with a record of 17 wins, 12 draws and three losses in a total of 32 matches.